promcon/website/content/2019-munich/talks/what-the-fork-reporting-metrics-in-a-multi-process-environment.md

 ---
-title:  What the fork‽ Reporting metrics in a multi-process environment
+title: What the Fork‽ Reporting Metrics in a Multi-process Environment
 ---

-## What the fork‽ Reporting metrics in a multi-process environment
+## What the Fork‽ Reporting Metrics in a Multi-process Environment

 Speaker: [Daniel Magliola](/2019-munich/speakers/Daniel Magliola/)